-Parameter Description Min Max Units SCLK frequency 100 ns delay inserted between address byte and data b between address and data, and between each data byte 10 f SCLK SCLK frequency, single access 9 MHz 002.1 No delay between address and data byte 9 SCLK frequency, burst access 0.5 ] No delay between address and data byte, or between d 6.5 t sp,pd CSn low to positive edge on SCLK, in power-down mod 150 - μs t sp CSn low to positive edge on SCLK, in active mode 20 - ns t ch Clock high 50 - ns t cl Clock low 50 - ns t rise Clock rise time - 40 ns t fall Clock fall time 40 ns Setup data (negative SCLK edge) to positive edge on Single access 55 - t sd SCLK (tsd applies between address and data bytes, and between data bytes) Burst access 76 - ns t hd Hold data after positive edge on SCLK ns t ns Negative edge on SCLK to CSn high.
+Parameter Description Min Max Units

+SCLK frequency 10

+100 ns delay inserted between address byte and data between address and data, and between each data by

+f {SCLK} SCLK frequency, single access 9 MHz

+No delay between address and data byte 9

+SCLK frequency, burst access 6.5

+No delay between address and data byte, or between data bytes 6.5

+t {sp,pd} CSn low to positive edge on SCLK, in power-down mo 150 μs

+t {sp} CSn low to positive edge on SCLK, in active mode 20 ns

+t {ch} Clock high 50 ns

+t {cl} Clock low 50 ns

+t {rise} Clock rise time - 40 ns

+t {fall} Clock fall time - 40 ns

+Setup data (negative SCLK edge) to positive edge on Single access 55

+t {sd} SCLK (tsd applies between address and data bytes, and between data bytes) Burst access 76 ns

+t {hd} Hold data after positive edge on SCLK 20 ns

+t {ns} Negative edge on SCLK to CSn high.
 20 ns

-The minimum $t{sp,pd}$ figure in Table 5-1 can be used in cases where the user does not read the CHIP\RDYn signal.
+The minimum $t{sp,pd}$ figure in Table 5-1 can be used in cases where the user does not read the CHIP_RDYn signal.
 CSn low to positive edge on SCLK when the chip is woken from power- down depends on the start-up time of the crystal being used.
-The 150 $\mu$ s in Table 5-1 is the crystal oscillator start-up time measured on SWRR046 and SWRR045 using crystal AT-41CD2 from NDK.
+The 150 μ s in Table 5-1 is the crystal oscillator start-up time measured on SWRR046 and SWRR045 using crystal AT-41CD2 from NDK.

-5.5.1 Chip Status Byte
+5.6 Chip Status Byte

-When the header byte, data byte, or command strobe is sent on the SPI interface, the chip status byte is sent by the CC 113L113L113L on the SO pin.
+When the header byte, data byte, or command strobe is sent on the SPI interface, the chip status byte is sent by the CC110L on the SO pin.
 The status byte contains key status signals, useful for the MCU.
-The first bit, s7, is the CHIP\RDYn signal and this signal must go low before the first positive edge of SCLK.
-The CHIP\RDYn signal indicates that the crystal is running.
+The first bit, s7, is the CHIP_RDYn signal and this signal must go low before the first positive edge of SCLK.
+The CHIP_RDYn signal indicates that the crystal is running.

 Bits 6, 5, and 4 comprise the STATE value.
 This value reflects the state of the chip.
 The XOSC and power to the digital core are on in the IDLE state, but all other modules are in power down.
 The frequency and channel configuration should only be updated when the chip is in this state.
+The RX state will be active when the chip is in receive mode.
+Likewise, TX is active when the chip is transmitting.